-Situations in which an agent cannot recover are a common occurrence in manipulation tasks, since manipulated objects might be accidentally dropped or moved into positions where they become unreachable.
-These dead-ends pose a significant challenge to RL, as the agent first has to learn to avoid them before it can make progress on its task.
+Situations in which an agent cannot recover are common in manipulation tasks, since manipulated objects might be accidentally dropped or moved into positions where they become unreachable.
+These dead-ends pose a significant challenge to RL, as the agent first has to learn to avoid them before making progress on its task.
 This challenge is only exponentiated if combined with a sparse reward, as it forces the agent to learn to avoid dead-ends without getting any reward as guidance.
-Since this environment provides both, sparse rewards and dead-ends, we believe it is a good intermediate step towards complex manipulation tasks.
+Since this environment provides both sparse rewards and dead-ends, we believe it is an excellent intermediate step towards complex manipulation tasks.

 The results of this experiment can be seen in Fig. 6.5, where we visualize the cumulative per-episode reward obtained by each configuration over the course of the training.
-As visible in this graph, three out of four intrinsic configurations found the target zone within the first 400 episodes.
+The graph shows that three out of four intrinsic configurations found the target zone within the first 400 episodes.
 One out of five SAC agents we ran on this task managed to find the target zone around the 2200th episode and converged towards a near optimal policy.
-MBPO, both of the non-intrinsic configurations, as well as the LI configuration failed to find the target and converged to a local optimum.
+MBPO, both of the non-intrinsic configurations, and the LI configuration failed to find the target and converged to a local optimum.
 Out of the three successful intrinsic configurations, the MI no RMSP configuration outperformed the other two significantly.
-From the state visitation histograms in Fig. 6.6 it seems that MI no RMSP managed to better stabilize the ball on the target zone, compared to the other configurations.
+From the state visitation histograms in Fig. 6.6 it is apparent that MI no RMSP managed to better stabilize the ball on the target zone, compared to the other configurations.